-Championship Draft Horse Driving Class • Draft Horse Driving Championship
+Championship Draft Horse Driving ClassDraft Horse Driving Championship

 Open to Draft Type horses 3-5 years of age.
 This class is to be shown both ways of the ring at the flatfooted walk and a trot that is suitable for a youth to drive.
 No passing is allowed.
-To reverse direction, it is suggested that the horse be turned toward the center of the ring, cross diagonally to the other side of the ring at a trot, and proceed in the opposite direction at the ringmaster's direction.
+To reverse direction, it is suggested that the horse be turned toward the center of the ring, cross diagonally to the other side of the ring at a trot and proceed in the opposite direction at the ringmaster's direction.
 Horses should stand quietly in the line-up and back readily.
 The horse should be well mannered, easy to handle, responsive to the rein, and have even, ground covering gaits.
 For a complete class description and information on rules, tack and attire, refer to Draft horse driving in the Performance project.
 In the interest of safety, a separate header is required to head each driving animal.
 The attendant shall remain in the vehicle while the animals are being judged on the line.

-Prior to this class there will be a mandatory equipment check and safety assessment conducted by show officials.
-Time will be scheduled in advance, and any exhibitor failing to successfully complete this assessment will not be permitted to show in the driving class.
+Prior to this class there will be an optional equipment check and safety assessment conducted by show officials.
 The purpose of this pre-class evaluation is to help assure a safe driving experience for all exhibitors.

-Miniature Horse Jumping
+Miniature Horse Jumping 3 Yr.
+Old Miniature Horse Jumping 4 Yr.

-- 3 Yr.
 Old Miniature Horse Jumping

-- 4 Yr.
-Old Miniature Horse Jumping

-- 5 Yr.
+• 5 Yr.
 Old Miniature Horse Jumping